Close-to-optimal continuity bound for the von Neumann entropy and other quasi-classical applications of the

 Among characteristics of a $n$-partite finite-dimensional quantum system $A_{1}...A_{n}$ there are many that satisfy inequalities (\ref{LAA-1}) and (\ref{LAA-2}) with the functions $a_f$ and $b_f$ proportional to the binary entropy (defined after (\ref{w-k-ineq})) and the inequality

 for any state $\rho$ in $\S(\H_{A_{1}..A_{n}})$, where $c^-_f$ and $c^+_f$ are nonnegative numbers.

-Following \cite{CBM,QC} introduce the class $L_n^m(C,D|\S_0)$, $m\leq n$, of functions on a convex subset $\S_0$ of $\S(\H_{A_{1}..A_{n}})$ satisfying inequalities (\ref{LAA-1}) and (\ref{LAA-2}) with $a_f(p)=d_f^-h_2(p)$ and $b_f(p)=d_f^+h_2(p)$ and inequality (\ref{Cm}) for any states in $\S_0$ with the parameters $c^{\pm}_f$ and $d^{\pm}_f$ such that $c^-_f+c^+_f=C$ and $d^-_f+d^+_f=D$.
+Following \cite{CBM,QC} introduce the class $L_n^m(C,D\vert\S_0)$, $m\leq n$, of functions on a convex subset $\S_0$ of $\S(\H_{A_{1}..A_{n}})$ satisfying inequalities (\ref{LAA-1}) and (\ref{LAA-2}) with $a_f(p)=d_f^-h_2(p)$ and $b_f(p)=d_f^+h_2(p)$ and inequality (\ref{Cm}) for any states in $\S_0$ with the parameters $c^{\pm}_f$ and $d^{\pm}_f$ such that $c^-_f+c^+_f=C$ and $d^-_f+d^+_f=D$.

-If $A_1$,...,$A_n$ is an arbitrary infinite-dimensional quantum systems then we define the classes $L_n^m(C,D|\S_0)$, $m\leq n$, by the same rule assuming that all functions in $L_n^m(C,D|\S_0)$ take values in $(-\infty,+\infty]$ on $\S_0$ and that all the inequalities in (\ref{LAA-1}), (\ref{LAA-2}) and (\ref{Cm}) hold with possible infinite values in both sides.
+If $A_1$,...,$A_n$ are arbitrary infinite-dimensional quantum systems then we define the classes $L_n^m(C,D\vert\S_0)$, $m\leq n$, by the same rule assuming that all functions in $L_n^m(C,D\vert \S_0)$ take values in $(-\infty,+\infty]$ on $\S_0$ and that all the inequalities in (\ref{LAA-1}), (\ref{LAA-2}) and (\ref{Cm}) hold with possible infinite values in both sides.

-We also introduce the class $\widehat{L}^{m}_n(C,D|\S_0)$ obtained by adding to the class $L^{m}_n(C,D|\S_0)$ all functions of the form
+We also introduce the class $\widehat{L}^{m}_n(C,D\vert \S_0)$ obtained by adding to the class $L^{m}_n(C,D\vert \S_0)$ all functions of the form

-where $\{f_{\lambda}\}$ is some family of functions in $L^{m}_n(C,D|\S_0)$.
+where $\{f_{\lambda}\}$ is some family of functions in $L^{m}_n(C,D\vert \S_0)$.

 If $\S_0=\S_m(\H_{A_{1}..A_{n}})$, where